Jump to navigation

 NEMT Rates (02/16)

-In May 2018 the legislature approved across the board (ATB) and targeted rate increases (TRI) for several state plan and waiver services packages.
-The approved ATB effective July 1, 2018 is 1.0% for most services.
-The approved TRIs are listed below.
-Please note HCBS TRIs will not be effective July 1, 2018; all other TRIs will be effective retroactively for July 1, 2018.
+In May 2019 the legislature approved across the board (ATB) and targeted rate increases (TRI) and decreases (TRD) for several state plan and waiver services packages.
+The approved ATB effective July 1, 2019 is 1.0% for most services.
+The approved TRIs and TRDs are listed below.
+Please note HCBS TRIs will not be effective July 1, 2019; all other TRIs will be effective for July 1, 2019.

 Procedure codes for health care services are updated annually in January to add new codes, remove obsolete codes, update existing codes and replace codes that have changed.
 Coding Procedure Terminology (CPT) is determined and published by the American Medical Association (AMA), and HCPCS (Healthcare Common Procedure Coding System) is determined and published by Centers for Medicare and Medicaid Services (CMS).
 The list of code changes is released in the 4th quarter of each year.
-See the documents below detailing the Rate Methodology for setting new rates for new codes, a crosswalk of:
+See the documents below detailing the Rate Methodology for setting rates for new codes, the fee schedule, crosswalk, code list file, and rate methodology inputs by code for each fiscal year below: